-a) that many broadcasting organizations have implemented file based storage and file transfer systems;

-b) that streaming interfaces (SDI) have limited bandwidth and limited operational flexibility concerning non real time transfers;
+a) that a Serial Digital Interface (SDI) has constant but limited bandwidth and limited operational flexibility compared to IP over Ethernet;

-c) that IP protocols have been developed for real time applications;

-d) that high-speed IP transmission over wide area telecommunication networks is becoming a reality;
+b) that high-speed IP transmission over wide area telecommunication networks including wireless networks has become available;

-e) that as bandwidth requirements increase telecommunication network design can be adjusted;
+c) that SDI signals including audio, video, and ancillary signals can be transported over IP networks;

+d) that IP interfaces can transport various signals, including real-time uncompressed audio/video signals, real-time compressed audio/video signals and associated metadata in addition to non-real-time data;

+e) that a precise synchronization mechanism between devices over IP has been developed and widely used;

-f) that IP networks are image and sound format agnostic,
+f) that information technologies including IP have rapidly progressed and are being introduced in programme production and exchange,

 recognizing

-a) that ITU-R has established Recommendation ITU-R BT.656 as the interface for digital component video signals operating at the 4:2:2 level of Recommendation ITU-R BT.601;

-b) that ITU-R has established Recommendation ITU-R BT.1120 as the digital interfaces for HDTV studio signals for international exchange;

-c) that ITU-R has established Recommendation ITU-R BT.1720 which specifies quality of service ranking and measurement methods for digital video broadcasting services,
+that ITU-R has established Recommendation ITU-R BT.1720 which specifies quality of service ranking and measurement methods for digital video broadcasting services over broadband IP networks,

 decides that the following questions should be studied

-1 What IP protocol parameters should be chosen for transporting broadcasting programmes?
+1 What protocols and parameters over IP interfaces should be chosen for programme production and exchange?

-2 What are the performance requirements (e.g. network latency and transmission errors) for the IP network used in transporting broadcast programmes to ensure both real-time and non-real-time transfers of programme material as data?
+2 What are the performance requirements (e.g. network latency and transmission errors) for the IP network used in programme production and exchange to ensure both real-time and non-real-time transfers of programme material?

-3 What provision should be taken to ensure security in the transport of broadcast programme signals?
+3 What device capabilities are required to utilize IP interfaces for programme production and exchange?

 4 What system monitoring and network control should be employed?

+5 What provisions should be taken to monitor the Quality of Service (QoS) to ensure required quality of transmitted signals?

+6 What provisions should be taken to ensure security in the transport of broadcast programme signals and devices connected with IP interfaces?

-5 What conversion latencies can be permitted at broadcast signal reconstruction points such as mixers and switchers?
+7 What conversion latencies can be permitted at broadcast signal reconstruction points such as mixers and switchers?

-6 Which provision should be taken to maintain synchronisation among various program component such as video, audio and closed caption signals when carried as data across IP based networks?

 further decides